 Nephrotic syndrome Nephrotic Syndrome Nephrotic syndrome is a disorder of the glomeruli (clusters of microscopic blood vessels in the kidneys that have small pores through which blood is filtered) in which excessive amounts of protein... read more causes large amounts of protein to leak from blood into the urine.
 This leakage can be caused by damage to the glomeruli by inflammatory or noninflammatory processes.
 In inflammatory processes, red blood cells appear in the urine.
 Nephrotic syndrome caused by inflammation, therefore, has characteristics similar to those of glomerulonephritis.
 With noninflammatory processes, no red blood cells appear in the urine.
 Some forms of nephrotic syndrome can be severe.
-The glomeruli become scarred, and kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more (loss of most kidney function) develops.
+The glomeruli become scarred, and kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more (loss of most kidney function) develops.
 In less severe forms of nephrotic syndrome, kidney function decreases very little.

 Tubulointerstitial nephritis Tubulointerstitial Nephritis Tubulointerstitial nephritis is inflammation that affects the tubules of the kidneys and the tissues that surround them (interstitial tissue).
 This disorder may be caused by diseases, drugs... read more often is caused by a toxic or allergic reaction to a drug.
 White blood cells or scar tissue appears in the affected kidney.
 Infection of the kidneys Kidney Infection Pyelonephritis is a bacterial infection of one or both kidneys.
 Infection can spread up the urinary tract to the kidneys, or uncommonly the kidneys may become infected through bacteria in the... read more (pyelonephritis) can also cause tubulointerstitial nephritis.
 When inflammation damages the tubules and surrounding tissues, the kidneys may become unable to carry out their normal functions, such as concentrating urine, resulting in urine that is too dilute.
 The kidneys may also become unable to eliminate (excrete) waste products from the body or balance the excretion of acid, sodium, and other electrolytes, such as potassium.
-If the damage is severe and affects both kidneys, the result is kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more .
+If the damage is severe and affects both kidneys, the result is kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more .

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.